Evidence Preservation vs. Forensic Analysis

 Evidence preservation

-Early-stage handling designed to protect and document data within defined authorization and scope—so it remains available for later legal review or independent expert analysis.
+Preservation-stage handling designed to protect and document data under confirmed matter authority and a defined preservation plan, so it remains available for later legal review or independent expert analysis.

 - Prevent alteration, deletion, or overwrite